Archive | The Way Of Fly-Fishing RSS feed for this section

 What is different?
 It is still the same bluegill species that had me smiling all summer.
 It is still just as much fun to catch.
 But, it is not a rainbow trout.
 It is only a matter of perception.
 My perception of catching and releasing a bluegill has been altered.

-Perception affects not only how we technically fly fish but also how we absorb the overall fly fishing experience.
-The ancient sages and shaman knew the power of perception.
+Perception affects not only how we technically fish but also how we react to the overall fishing experience.
+The ancient sages knew the power of perception.
 In fact, oral traditions and myths told of the ramifications of how perception shapes our world.

-Here is but one mythical tale from the oral traditions of Shihan DeFelice’s Goshin-Do Karate Do Dojo that illustrates how perception can alter the manner in which you perceive a current event.
+Here is a mythical tale from the oral traditions of the martial arts that illustrates how perception can alter the manner in which you perceive a current event.
 The next time you fish, think of the tale and the manner in which perception affects your fishing reality.
 It is called the Daimyo and the Samurai.

 In feudal Japan there was a powerful daimyo, a warlord.
 Amongst his many retainers, the daimyo had an extremely loyal Samurai whom he favored.
 The samurai had accompanied the Daimyo to the Shogun’s Court in far off Edo, many days journey from their home.
 One day the samurai received an urgent message advising that his father, also a very distinguished samurai loyal to the daimyo’s family, had fallen gravely ill.
 Being in a hurry to attend to his dying father, the samurai desired to mount his horse and rush home.
 The samurai found that his horse had become lame and could not make the long journey home.
 Worried about seeing his ill father, the samurai made use of the daimyo’s favorite horse.
 This was a serious crime punishable by beheading.